mspaldingworks/mspaldingworks/README.md

 I'm Madelyn.
 I began coding after a lifetime of interest with technology, which I've also explored with my work in the field of Curation in the Arts.

+I am a self-taught developer working in a number of languages, but predominantly Python and Kotlin-Java.

 👏 I have a passion for creating digital art experiences that insert users into invisible systems, and allow them to interact with those systems.

 🦾 I work in: